 Biofuel is produced through contemporary processes from biomass, rather than by the slow geological processes involved in the formation of fossil fuels, such as oil.
 Liquid biofuels can help meet transportation fuel needs.
 President Donald Trump in August 2019 backed off an earlier position that would no longer require oil refineries to use biofuel: That leniency put the president at odds with ethanol producers and farmers he sees as key to his reelection.

 Ozone in the Earth’s stratosphere keeps living things on the planet safe from radiation that has been associated with health problems like skin cancer.
-Use of products like aerosols have been shown to deplete this gaseous layer, which inspired the signing of the Montreal Protocol, a global agreement to gradually stop using products that negatively affect the ozone layer.
+The use of products like aerosols have been shown to deplete this gaseous layer, which inspired the signing of the Montreal Protocol, a global agreement to gradually stop using products that negatively affect the ozone layer.